MushahidAli2/tech241_AWS/auto_on_aws.md

 # Task 1.2: Automation L3.5 - Setup Sparta test app (with working posts page) on AWS using scripts (from Azure)

-This document outlines the steps to set up the Sparta test app on AWS using scripts.
+This document outlines the steps to set up the Sparta test app on AWS using scripts.For more details on the script please refer to the Linux repo.

 ## Prerequisites